ML4GW/DeepClean/projects/sandbox/README.md

 Compute and plot the ASDs of the raw and cleaned frames, as well as the ratio between their ASDs in the target frequency band.
 Write these plot, the training curves, and the logs from each job to an HTML file in the pipeline's project directory.

 ## Running
-If you followed the `deepclean` command line interface installation instructions outlined in the root [README](../../README.md), you can build each component's environment individually by running  `deepclean build <path to component>`.
+If you installed the `pinto` command line utility described in the root [README](../../README.md), you can build each component's environment individually by running  `pinto build <path to component>`.
 Consult each component's documentation for the commands and options they expose.

 Running the workflow end-to-end requires exporting three environment variables (with apologies for the inconsistent naming conventions for now)